dtex/servo-tuner/readme.md

 # servo-tuner

 A simple command line utility to help find the ideal pwm range for a servo using nodejs and an Arduino.
 The ideal PWM range for a servo varies by manufacturer and the default PWM range varies by library and micro controller.
-This tool will help you which PWM range is best for your servo.
+This tool will help you find which PWM range is best for your servo.

 Calibrating your servo and fine tuning the PWM range is critical for projects that use inverse kinematics or require exact positioning.